seelabutk/pbnj/README.md

 * Renderer abstraction
     * can directly create images (PPM or PNG)
     * can save to given buffer
+    * can rendering volumes or isosurfaces
 * JSON-based config file
-    * communicate with web applications, e.g. Enchiladas
+    * communicate with web applications, e.g. Enchiladas/Tapestry

 Each PBNJ object (apart from the Renderer at the moment) is designed to be initialized once and reused.
 This is the base for Enchiladas, as a Volume,